-Volunteering to foster a cat or kitten provides a lifeline for those who may be having difficulty adjusting to indoor life, need a little extra care to recuperate from an injury, or who are young and simply need time to grow before being ready for adoption.
+Volunteering to foster a cat or kitten provides a lifeline for those who may be having difficulty adjusting to indoor life, need a little extra care to recuperate from an injury, or who are young and simply need time to grow before being ready for adoption in our cat cafe.
 You provide the love and care, we provide everything else.

 Fostering a cat or kitten from PALnv is a short-term commitment, but is a rewarding opportunity to help a cat or kitten overcome the difficulties of living on the street and move toward finding a loving forever home.
 You must be 21 or older, and be able to provide a safe, loving, and stable environment for your foster cat or kitten.

 Most foster placements last two weeks to two months.
 Our foster coordinator will work with you to make sure your foster match is right for you, your lifestyle, and schedule.
 No special skills are required, just dedication, time and patience.
 We provide you with everything you need from food to medications, litter boxes, bowls and toys, depending on what is needed.
-We do require you to attend bi-weekly appointments with our medical staff.
+We do require you to attend bi-weekly appointments with our medical staff at the cat cafe in northwest Las Vegas.
 Appointments will be arranged to fit your schedule.

 You can still be a foster parent if you have pets at home.
 We do require all foster parents have the space and resources to separate resident pets from foster pet(s) if needed.
 It is important to understand that there is always a risk associated with exposing your pets(s) to other animals.
 Your foster pet may have been exposed to disease, and could expose your pet, which is why we recommend you keep your pets current on their vaccinations.
 If you have pets, you may choose to opt out of fostering pets entering the program with certain types of medical issues.